-If you have a clean, temperature-controlled finished basement, spare bedroom, or bathroom, you can give shelter to an animal in need of temporary housing!
+If you have a spare bedroom or clean, temperature-controlled finished basement, you can give shelter to an animal in need of temporary housing!

 How long is the commitment?

 Some of our pets need just a few days in foster; some need a bit longer.
 Each dog and cat is different!
 We’re sure we can find the perfect foster pet for you and your schedule.

 What kinds of pets are fostered?

 Kittens and puppies under 8 weeks old must go to foster, at least until their vaccines are up-to-date; they have a better chance of avoiding illness in a home.
 Pets with medical needs recover and heal better in a home.
 Pets that need one-on-one socialization will receive personal attention in a home.
 Pets that are approaching the end of life deserve to spend their final days in a home.

 Is it expensive?

 Afraid you’ll get attached?

 There’s no shame in foster failing!
 However, many of our foster parents find joy in sending their foster pets into new homes; there’s nothing like seeing your foster find their fur-ever home!

 How do you become a foster parent?

 Please fill out the application above.
 Our foster coordinator will be in touch to schedule a foster interview for you!